 Filter Forge is a plugin for which you can download thousands of filters.
 Imagine that.
 It is like having 10,000 filters at your fingertip, plus hundreds and thousands of variations.
 With that math, it is worth it even at full price!
 There are so many filters to browse through that it almost becomes too much, so I went through hundreds of them to find some that might be more readily useful to you, if you are creating scrapbook pages, cards, or general graphic projects.

-Sometimes, you might be looking for some base textures, whether it is for a full background for your project or to have as a basic pattern for smaller project.
+Sometimes, you might be looking for some base textures, whether it is for a full background for your project or to have as a basic pattern for a smaller project.
 Since you can generate seamless designs, they are perfect to add to your PSP resources of patterns.
 I used the filter called Parquet 2.0, to create a variety of wood patterns, where I could choose the color, the plank width, and various other details.
 These are 3 samples created with this particular filter.

 Although I picked that one filter, there are over 25 other filters that can generate parquet designs, so you can check out others.
-Some will have different degree of roughness, some will have different patterns for the wood pieces, etc.
+Some will have different degrees of roughness, some will have different patterns for the wood pieces, etc.

 Although this filter, Harlequin Crystal, will not be generating a known existing texture, it can create patterns with a "mystical" feel to them.
 You can use those designs as background, or again, as patterns to create other elements.
 However, this particular filter does not yield a seamless pattern so if you want to work on a large surface, you can either start with a larger canvas or turn the pattern into a seamless one using a different tool.
 Here are two different results I generated with this filter.